MrJugaraj/IBM-Project/README.md

 - Responsive design for mobile devices
 - Supports touch interactions

-This documentation provides a comprehensive overview of how your weather app works.
-Let me know if you need any clarification on specific parts!
+This documentation provides a comprehensive overview of how the weather app works.